-Try grinding your coffee beans finer which will slow the flow of water that comes through in the extraction process; you will need to experiment here with different grinds until you hit that sweet spot.
+Try grinding your coffee beans finer, which will slow the water flow in the extraction process; you will need to experiment here with different grinds until you hit that sweet spot.

 Still Salty?